eliasreis54/lcov_parser/README.md

 }
 ```

-You also will find a script example in the `main.dart` file.
+You also will find a script example in the `example/main.dart` file.

 ### How to contribute with the project.